irony/pureact/README.md

 ## Current state

-The lib has been used in production for a year without any problems.
-With the latest development in React which moves in the same direction (pure functions and state/hooks included you start to wonder why not just use 66 lines of clde instead of thousands?
+The lib has been used in production for four years without any problems.
+With the latest development in React which moves in the same direction (pure functions and state/hooks included you start to wonder why not just use 66 lines of code instead of thousands?

 Let me know if you miss anything important.
 Either send a pull request or issue.
 I'm going to try to keep this lib as tiny as possible.

 ## License

-MIT, &copy; Copyright 2020 Christian Landgren @ Iteam
+MIT, &copy; Copyright 2023 Christian Landgren